zalando-zmon/zmon-docs/docs/user/check-ref/redis_wrapper.rst

 .. note::

-    You can also use ``plugin.redis.password`` plugin confirguration for zmon appliance to enabled password auth for this plugin.
+    You can also use ``plugin.redis.password`` plugin confirguration for zmon appliance to enable password auth for this plugin.

 Please also have a look at the `Redis documentation`_.